FurhatRobotics/example-skills/README.md

 Skill                 | Description                                 | Concepts showcased
 ----------------------|---------------------------------------------|------------------------------------------------------
 Presentation | A skill where Furhat presents himself | showcases a listen-loop, a simple wizard button and expressive speech | Speech output, extention methods, listen-loop, wizard button, onTime
-Parrot | A simple, interactive skill that repeats the user, with a few nuggets | Speech input, NLU (intents, entities with external enum-files)
 FruitSeller | An interactive skill allowing you to order fruits | Speech input, NLU (intents, entities) WolframAlpha | A simple interactive skill allowing you to ask various questions to the Wolfram Alpha API | Querying external APIs
 PizzaOrder | An interactive form-filling skill allowing you to order a pizzas with various toppings and custom delivery times and locations and some additional chit-chat | Form-filling, more advanced NLU